MartinThoma/MartinThoma.github.io/_posts/2011-10-11-challenge-websites.md

 <small>If you are not one of those guys, you might ask yourself "Why -2147483648?
 Why not -1234?".
 Well, the simple answer is that in almost every programming language integers have 32 bytes.
 This means, you can store 2^32 values in this variable.
 As you have negative numbers, only 2^31 for each side.
 As you have 0, for one side one less.
 The range of an integer is in most languages -2^31 to +(2^31 -1).
 So if you take the absolute value of -2^31, you're out of that range.</small>
 It is much more interesting to get to know what could possibly go wrong in other systems and to show others your punditry than setting up an isolated system and trying to get unexpected results.
 If you don't know about challenge websites it is quite likely that you will try your knowledge on productive systems.
 This might result in a real damage.

 Another reason why challenge websites should get more famous is the moral compass.
-Even very young children can get an awfully amout of knowledge in computers.
+Even very young children can get an awfully amount of knowledge in computers.
 They might be able to hack others, but they don't have a feeling for whats wrong and right.
 If they try their knowledge in on a challenge website, they get a community they can talk to.
 I guess the administrators will not be happy if they exploit their systems, but if they tell them how to fix it I guess they would not go to the police.
 (As it is very likely that the attacker didn't really cause any damage like the loss of personal information or shutting down a system for which customers paid for, I think it is very unlikely that they will got to police.).
 I think it's very likely that they will give the credits for the patch / bug on their site. hacker.org does so, for example.

 I could also imagine that software companies could be interested in such websites.
 Wouldn't it be a great idea to post programming challenges and to contact the people who rank high?
 <h2>What are common categories?</h2>